-The highest point in Hong Kong, Victoria Peak is the perfect place to get a

-	bird's eye view of this magnificent city.
-At night Hong Kong really shines

-	and visitors wanting to see it at its most splendid are encouraged to take

-	the Peak Tram up to the peak.
-The peak offers many fine dining and shopping

-	venues as well as entertainment areas.
+The highest point in Hong Kong, Victoria Peak is the perfect place to get a bird's eye view of this magnificent city.
+At night Hong Kong really shines and visitors wanting to see it at its most splendid are encouraged to take the Peak Tram up to the peak.
+The peak offers many fine dining and shopping venues as well as entertainment areas.

-	Lan Kwai Fong: Almost synonymous with Hong Kong nightlife, Lan Kwai Fong is

-	one of the hippest places in the city.
-Although it is a narrow street, it is

-	full of various restaurants and bars.
-When night comes, this place emits a

-	romantic atmosphere.
-It deserves its reputation of extravagant feasting and

-	revelry.
-Western people love this place best especially when the Western

-	festivals come, such as Christmas Day, Hallowe'en, and New Year's.
+Almost synonymous with Hong Kong nightlife, Lan Kwai Fong is one of the hippest places in the city.
+Although it is a narrow street, it is full of various restaurants and bars.
+When night comes, this place emits a romantic atmosphere.
+It deserves its reputation for extravagant feasting and revelry.
+Western people love this place best especially when the Western festivals come, such as Christmas Day, Hallowe'en, and New Year's.

-	Night Clubs: Hong Kong is filled with night clubs.
-The younger generation of

-	Hong Kong residents prefers to hang out in these establishments.
-Every

-	night, they feature a floor show which attracts large numbers of customers.

-	Most nightclubs feature Karaoke which is extremely popular with Hong Kong
+Hong Kong is filled with nightclubs.
+The younger generation of Hong Kong residents prefers to hang out in these establishments.
+Every night, they feature a floor show which attracts large numbers of customers.
+Most nightclubs feature Karaoke which is extremely popular with Hong Kong residents.

-	residents.

 Hong Kong is the third-largest film base in the world.
 Hong Kong's movies have been enjoyed around the globe for decades.
 Hong Kong has more than one hundred theatres that show the newest films from both China and around the world.
 After a day of shopping and touring, relaxing in a movie theatre is a good way to end the day.